Harsh1s/slack-clone/slack-clone-client/README.md

    - Start your private conversation.

 2. Huddles provide a secure environment for group discussions with select team members.

-## Contributing

-We welcome contributions from the community.

 ## License